-Competency 4: Engage in Practice-informed Research and Research-informed Practice ocial workers understand quantitative and qualitative research methods and their respective roles in advancing a science of ocial work and evaluating their practice.
-Social workers know the principles of logic, scientific inquiry, and culturally formed and ethical approaches to building knowledge.
-Social workers understand that evidence that informs practice derives om multi-disciplinary sources and multiple ways of knowing.
-They also understand the processes for translating research andings into effective practice.
-Instructions: For each category, mark the number which best reflects the e student s level o f achieve ment.
-Behavior 1 2 3 4 5 4.1 Use practice experience and theory to inform scientific inquiry and research 4.2 Apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings 4.3 Use and translate research evidence to inform and improve practice, policy, and service delivery Comments regarding ratings:
+Competency 4: Engage in Practice-informed Research and Research-informed Practice

+Social workers understand quantitative and qualitative research methods and their respective roles in advancing a science of social work and evaluating their practice.
+Social workers know the principles of logic, scientific inquiry, and culturally informed and ethical approaches to building knowledge.
+Social workers understand that evidence that informs practice derives from multi-disciplinary sources and multiple ways of knowing.
+They also understand the processes for translating research findings into effective practice.

+Behavior 1 2 3 4 5 4.1 Use practice experience and theory to inform scientific inquiry and research 4.2 Apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings 4.3 Use and translate research evidence to inform and improve practice, policy, and service delivery

-- 1 = Unacceptable: The student has not yet achieved competency despite opportunities in this area. - 2 = Minimal Achievement: The student is beginning to recognize how this is applied, but has to consciously work at this area and rarely demonstrates awareness. - 3 = Meets Expectations: The student demonstrated this skill and is integrating it into practice. - 4 = Above Expectations: The student is demonstrating confidence in integrating this into practice.
-Practice skills are above average and is applied consistently. - 5 = Excels: The student demonstrated mastery of this competency and fully integrates it into practice.
+3 = Meets Expectations: The student demonstrated this skill and is integrating it into practice.

+4 = Above Expectations: The student is demonstrating confidence in integrating this into practice.
+Practice skills are above average and is applied consistently.

+5 = Excels: The student demonstrated mastery of this competency and fully integrates it into practice.

-Competency 5: Engage in Policy Practice Social workers understand that human rights and social justice, as well as social workers und its implementation at the federal, state, and local levels.
-Social workers un structures of social policies and services, the role of policy in service delivery, Social workers understand their role in policy development and implementation mezzo, and macro levels and they actively engage in policy practice to effect charecognize and understand the historical, social, cultural, economic, organization affect social policy.
-They are also knowledgeable about policy formulation, a nderstand and the r n within t nge within onal, envi the histo cole of pro their prac n those se ironmento ry and cuactice in petice settings.
-So all, and gl irrent policy dev ngs at the ocial work lobal influ velopment. micro, kers uences that Instructions: For each category, mark the number which best reflects the student' 's level of f achieve ment.
-Behavior 1 2 3 4 5 5.1 Identifies social policy at the local, state, and federal level that impacts well- being, service delivery, and access to social services 5.2 Assess how social welfare and economic policies impact the delivery of and access to social services 5.3 Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice Comments regarding ratings:
+Social workers understand that human rights and social justice, as well as social welfare and services, are mediated by policy and its implementation at the federal, state, and local levels.
+Social workers understand the history and current structures of social policies and services, the role of policy in service delivery, and the role of practice in policy development.
+Social workers understand their role in policy development and implementation within their practice settings at the micro, mezzo, and macro levels and they actively engage in policy practice to effect change within those settings.
+Social workers recognize and understand the historical, social, cultural, economic, organizational, environmental, and global influences that affect social policy.
+They are also knowledgeable about policy formulation, analysis, implementation, and evaluation.

+Behavior 1 2 3 4 5 5.1 Identifies social policy at the local, state, and federal level that impacts well- being, service delivery, and access to social services 5.2 Assess how social welfare and economic policies impact the delivery of and access to social services 5.3 Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice

-- 1 = Unacceptable: The student has not yet achieved competency despite opportunities in this area. - 2 = Minimal Achievement: The student is beginning to recognize how this is applied, but has to consciously work at this area and rarely demonstrates awareness. - 3 = Meets Expectations: The student demonstrated this skill and is integrating it into practice. - 4 = Above Expectations: The student is demonstrating confidence in integrating this into practice.
-Practice skills are above average and is applied consistently. - 5 = Excels: The student demonstrated mastery of this competency and fully integrates it into practice.
+3 = Meets Expectations: The student demonstrated this skill and is integrating it into practice.

+4 = Above Expectations: The student is demonstrating confidence in integrating this into practice.
+Practice skills are above average and is applied consistently.

+5 = Excels: The student demonstrated mastery of this competency and fully integrates it into practice.